Transilvania International Film Festival

 The festival is open to the public as well as to the large number of accredited journalists and distributors attending the festival.

-The winner of the Transilvania Trophy and the winner of the What’s up doc? competition will have up to two additional screenings, with no screening fee, during the satellite events organized by Transilvania IFF in Sibiu, Oradea and during TIFF Caravan in 2023.
+The winner of the Transilvania Trophy and the winner of the What’s up doc? competition will have up to two additional screenings, with no screening fee, during the satellite events organized by Transilvania IFF in either Sibiu, Oradea or during TIFF Caravan in 2024.

-Producers and distributors who hold screening rights for shorts selected in the Romanian Days section will allow additional screenings of their films in TIFF events in Sibiu, Oradea and during TIFF Caravan in 2023.
+Producers and distributors who hold screening rights for shorts selected in the Romanian Days section will allow additional screenings free of charge of their films in TIFF events in either Sibiu, Oradea or during TIFF Caravan in 2024.